How I Deal with Endo Belly

 I dread going out because I worry of the pain and discomfort, but I have begun to learn to just deal.
 Having endometriosis, "just deal" is a term I quickly had to add to my vocabulary.
 Some days, I "just deal".
 Other days, I want to disappear.
 Behind my smile are twinges of pain.

-How I deal
+How I deal with it

 Although every day is a constant struggle, I have found ways to cope with the bloat and pain.
 I had to get myself out of the 'I want to disappear' rut I was in.